rrainey/tempo-insights/docs/tempo_insights_architecture.md

 The primary function of Tempo Insights is to collect jump logs and turn raw data into useful information.
 This involves capturing logs from devices, storing them, processing them, and then making them available for user review.

 Log Upload and Storage: As described, the Bluetooth scanning service automatically uploads new jump logs from devices when they come into range after a jump.
 Each log file (on the device it might be e.g. a .bin or .csv) is saved in the JumpLog table as a binary blob.
-Storing logs in the database (Supabase) is acceptable for our size needs; typical log sizes (estimated up to ~8MB) and frequency are manageable on a local Postgres.
+Log file contents will be stored in Supabase Storage.
+The Postgres database entre for a JumpLog will include a reference to that file.
 Each log entry includes:

 A unique ID (UUID).